ibm-cloud-docs/apps/tutorials/tutorial_byoc.md

     ```
    {: codeblock}

-For more information, see [Creating and deploying apps by using the CLI](/docs/apps?topic=creating-apps-create-deploy-app-cli).
+For more information about deploying your app, see [Deploying apps](/docs/apps?topic=creating-apps-deploying-apps).

 ## Verifying that your app is running
 {: #verify-byoc-app}